SilentJungle399/dpy-appcommands/README.md

 ## Installation and Usage
 The module is not in a usable condition right now, so I haven't really thought of some method to install it

-As of usage, after it is in a usable state, I'm still not going to spend time on any kind of documentation.
+As of usage, even after it is in a usable state, I'm still not going to spend time on any kind of documentation.